Kinto/kinto.js/docs/tutorial.md

 Let's create a conflict by:

 - Marking a local task record as `done`;
-- Updating the record on the server and alter its title; we'll use [httpie](https://github.com/jakubroztocil/httpie) to do so:
+- Updating the record on the server and alter its label; we'll use [httpie](https://github.com/jakubroztocil/httpie) to do so:

 To do that, we are using [HTTPie](https://github.com/jakubroztocil/httpie), an easy to use CLI http client.